-Because your iPhone and/or iPad have exceptional camera ideally suited to high quality picture taking.
-That makes it zero cost for any additional hardware.
-Facial recognition is a very user friendly form of biometric and offers exceptionally high security identification results for this type of data vault application.
+Because your iPhone and/or iPad have a built in high quality camera, there is no additional hardware required to utilise Face Recognition technology.
+Face Recognition is a very user friendly form of biometric authentication and offers exceptionally high security identification results for this type of data vault application.

 Fingerprint technology is quite a secure identification method and it is a standard feature of the iPhone 5s.
 It is only possible to use fingerprint to access the iPhone but it does not secure or protect any private information held on the device as is possible with FaceCrypt.

-Only your processed data is cryptically stored – something like this ‘809A87HJF789ADS’ – meaningless to anyone or any other system except your own FaceCrypt App.
+Only your processed data is cryptically stored, if you were to view it without decrypting it would look something like this ‘809A87HJF789ADS’, meaningless to anyone or to any other system except your own FaceCrypt App.

 FaceCrypt takes measurements of your face and processes them transparently and quickly into a unique data set.
-On enrolment, the same measurement process happens again and compared against the original enrolled encrypted face.
-Of course this will not be 100% like for like since facial position, expression and lighting conditions will have differed.
-Even with variances, FaceCrypt has built in intelligence to still detect if you are the same person and authorised owner of the vault.
+On enrolment, the same measurement process happens again and is compared against the original enrolled encrypted face.
+Of course this will not be 100% like for like due to variables such as facial position, expression and lighting conditions but, even with these variables, FaceCrypt has built in intelligence to detect if you are the same person and authorised owner of the vault.

-Short answer is yes.
-The picture would have to be very clear and full-face but if you were concerned about this being an issue, then set Liveness Detection to on to prevent anyone using a photograph.
+The short answer is yes.
+The picture would have to be very clear and full-face but if you were concerned about this being an issue, then set Live Detection on to prevent anyone using a photograph.

 FaceCrypt checks for blink.
 If you blink, we assume you are a living person in front of the camera and not a picture of you.
 You do not have to blink much or often and FaceCrypt only asks you to blink if it has not detected any.
 Disadvantage is that you become quite conscious now of blinking and it could be deemed to be slightly irritating but this is a small inconvenience for the added security and so is a deemed a good compromise.
 You can turn off the liveness detection at any stage and counter measure by using Face Recognition with a password and / or pattern match but then again – this becomes another thing to remember.